yihsinchung/NYCProperty_Fraud_Detection/README.md

   <img width="600" height="400" src="https://github.com/wanwanjong/NYCProperty_Fraud_Detection/blob/master/Graphs/autoencoder.png">
 </p>

 After fitting the trained autoencoder to the z-scores of PC1 to PC8, we got the reconstructed z-scores from the output of the autoencoder model.
-Let's set the input z-scores as X1 to X8, and the reconstructed z-scores as xNew1 to xNew8.
-The fraud score_2 is defined as:
+Set the input z-scores as X1 to X8, and the reconstructed z-scores as xNew1 to xNew8.
+For each record, the fraud score_2 is defined as:

 <p align="center">
   <img width="295" height="92" src="https://github.com/wanwanjong/NYCProperty_Fraud_Detection/blob/master/Graphs/score_2.png">